 Test Automation is the way to improving the efficiency and effectiveness of enterprise software delivery.
-While manual testing has its place, humans are slow and error prone.
-It you’re looking to progress from a reactive QA shop to a modern proactive and predictive quality assurance organization, you have to go all in on test automation.
-Here’s how to get start with Sikuli for test automation.
+While manual testing has its place, humans are slow and error-prone.
+If you’re looking to progress from a reactive QA shop to a modern proactive and predictive quality assurance organization, you have to go all-in on test automation.
+Here’s how to get started with Sikuli for test automation.

 What is Sikuli?

 Sikuli is an image recognition tool that can detect any image on your computer screen as long as it is visible to the human eye.
 It can then perform actions on the detected images, which makes it ideal for replicating human interface testing.
 It can perform repetitive “human” actions and interface with software as a user would.

 Consider an example of automating the functional tests for a web application.
 The first test tool that would come to our minds would be Selenium for its obvious benefits of being free and a lot of support as it is widely used.

 However, when you start exploring the functionality of the application you figure out that your product is primarily a video sharing website.
 A lot of the content on the website are videos which are previewed using the flash player.
 It is not possible to detect the flash player elements, play the videos and validate video playback using Selenium.

 One possible strategy to test your application would be to eliminate automating all the test cases related to video playback and validation.
 However, when you do that you are left with very few test cases that can be automated.
 The bulk of the test cases would have to be run manually.
 Since the benefits of introducing automation are almost negligible in this scenario it becomes very difficult to convince the stakeholders to use automation testing as a strategy.